justMoritz/3d-game-engine/README.md

 # Canvas/Color Version

-I am working on a Canvas/Color version, there's a branch for it, which includes its own pixel/texture editor.
+I am working on a **sector-base new 3D Engine**, a direct continuation of this work here.

-**More info coming soon**
+Please check out the  [new repo](https://github.com/justMoritz/sector-based-3d-engine) for more information!

 # 3D ASCII Game Engine